 Another one of my focuses during this first week or two is playground safety.
 Heaven knows I want my new littles to make good choices when they are out running wild without me.
 And, nothing frosts my cookie more than an unruly pick-up line after the recess bell.

 Well, knowing that this is how I feel, I always directly teach recess expectations and rules.
 I like to run with a little recess craft after we have chatted about all of those high-level choices to be made out on the blacktop, on that big equipment, and out in the field.
 It consists of a simple pledge and some abstract art.
 The kids get a kick out of it . . . for some reason, the kiddos always think its sooo cool to “sign” their name on the dotted line.
 Oh, and you can bet that I have a tune to go with this set of expectations as well (thanks dad).
 We sing along with this wonderful recess song off and on for the first few weeks of school.

 It only takes a few minutes here and there to tackle recess safety.
 It slips oh so nicely into the afternoon mix.
 Our littles get so tired – a little reinforcement craft often proves to be just the ticket after lunch.
 The best news . . .
 SLIDING INTO A SUPER RECESS is a freebie in my shop.
-I had to offer up something stickin’ with my ramblings today 🙂 Check this out HERE.
+I had to offer up something stickin’ with my usual ramblings today 🙂

 Alright, there you have it.
-A post dedicated to injecting a little fun into the rules review process.
+A post dedicated to making classroom rule review FUN.
 Thanks for taking the time to visit.
 I will be back again soon to spew some more primary teaching goodness.